 4.3 How to Use This Document

 This Technical Report gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
+Each vulnerability, and possible mitigations, are described in a language-independent manner as well as in a manner specific to selected languages.

 Because new vulnerabilities are always being discovered, it is anticipated that this Technical Report will be revised and new descriptions added.
 For that reason, a scheme that is distinct from sub-clause numbering has been adopted to identify the vulnerability descriptions.
 Each description has been assigned an arbitrarily generated, unique three letter code.
 These codes should be used in preference to sub-clause numbers when referencing descriptions because they will not change as additional descriptions are added to future editions of this Technical Report.

 The main part of this Technical Report contains descriptions that are intended to be language-independent to the greatest possible extent.
 Annexes apply the generic guidance to particular programming languages.